Annual Event Celebrated 2017-18 Women’s Basketball Season

-In just four short seasons Ali Jaques has put Siena Women's Basketball back on the map.
-Under her leadership the Saints enter the 2016-17 season as a program that recorded 13 conference wins for the most victories since 2003-04 following a MAAC Preseason third place pick and a 22-win campaign in 2014-15 which marked the program's first winning season in 11 years and most victories in a dozen seasons and culminated in an appearance in the championship game of the Women's Basketball Invitational.
+In just five short seasons Ali Jaques has put Siena Women's Basketball back on the map.
+Under her leadership the Saints enter the 2017-18 season as a program that recorded 13 conference wins for the most victories since 2003-04 following a MAAC Preseason third place pick.

 Now entering her fifth season, Jaques has compiled a 72-87 (.453) overall record including a 45-53 (.459) mark in the Metro Atlantic Athletic Conference.
 On August 20, 2015, Siena announced that it had extended Jaques' contract through 2020.